 With an increased number of cardiac patients, the need for a cardiac rehabilitation program is greater than ever.
 Patients recovering from cardiac surgery, heart attacks and other heart or vascular disorders benefit from the personalized education, exercise and lifestyle modification involved in rehabilitation.
-During 2011, 270 patients required cardiac rehabilitation services at Scott & White Healthcare - Round Rock, but had to be referred to other providers.
+During 2011, 270 patients required cardiac rehabilitation services at Baylor Scott & White Health - Round Rock but had to be referred to other providers.
 When in place, the program will provide increased convenience for our patients in need of cardiac rehabilitation.

 Fundraising Goal: $250,000

 For more information on how you can support this initiative at Baylor Scott & White Health, contact the Scott & White Healthcare Foundation Round Rock Regional Office.